Lydia Sohn: Schön scandal

 Sohn spotted that the level of noise, which she describes as "squiggles and bumps", was identical even at different temperatures, which cannot be possible, "...[noise] should never overlap one another, noise simply can't reproduce..."
 Sohn commented.
 After discussion with others including Paul McEuen, it was decided that Sohn would inform Nature of this discovery as her acquaintances all had pre-print papers under review at Nature at the time.
 Sohn informed Nature via a phonecall with Karl Ziemelis.
-Even before an investigation had begun, Sohn and McEuen would discover the same issue in 6 of Schön's papers, with the two remarking that they had become akin to Mulder and Scully from the fictional TV-show X-Files, uncovering the extent of Schön's deception."I emailed Nature, and then they contacted Schön with our claims.
-He replied that it was an innocent mistake, and that he would provide the relevant data.
+Even before an investigation had begun, Sohn and McEuen would discover the same issue in 6 of Schön's papers, with the two remarking that they had become akin to Mulder and Scully from the fictional TV show X-Files, uncovering the extent of Schön's deception."I emailed Nature, and then they contacted Schön with our claims.
+He replied that it was an innocent mistake and that he would provide the relevant data.
 But as we all worked through more of his results, everyone discovered more and more instances of what looked to be fraudulent data, and everything snowballed from there.
 When a colleague got in touch with Hendrik Schön himself, his only comment was “how could that be?”
 Then we sent him the PowerPoint slides presenting our case.
 We never heard back from him after that."The investigation by Bell Labs over Schön's work was initiated after being contacted by Sohn and McEuen in May 2002.
 In September 2002, Bell Labs dismissed Schön after finding him guilty of 16 counts of scientific misconduct out of a total of 25 allegations, including the duplication, falsification and destroying of data.
-Unfortunately, most of the evidence from Schön's original experiments were damaged or destroyed and further attempts to replicate the transistor behaviour have failed.
+Unfortunately, most of the evidence from Schön's original experiments was damaged or destroyed and further attempts to replicate the transistor behavior have failed.
 Raw data had been deleted.
 Upon news of the retraction of 28 of Schön's publications and his firing, Sohn lamented for researchers who had spent time trying to replicate Schön's falsified results, commenting to Nature that she hoped people would learn and move forward from this incident.

 Commenting on the aftermath of the Schön scandal, Sohn claims that she lost six months of work, also affecting her graduate student at the time.
-Despite warnings that she would be outcast from the research community, Sohn attests that she is "first and foremost a scientist, and I felt that someone can't do this to Mother Nature.
+Despite warnings that she would be an outcast from the research community, Sohn attests that she is "first and foremost a scientist, and I felt that someone can't do this to Mother Nature.
 I felt good knowing that I had done the right thing."